artefactual/atom-docs/user-manual/import-export/csv-export.rst

             export

-   For public users, the download notification will remain visible as you navigate around AtoM until you click the "**X**" to remove the notifcation.
+   For public users, the download notification will remain visible as you navigate around AtoM until you click the "**X**" to remove the notification.

 9. On the jobs page, authenticated users will find information about the export job, including a download link when the task is done.
 Check the "Job